Flea00012/SDA8-delivery-app/README.md

 ## Disclaimer

-This is a refactored project, previously used for logging pets by the developer, and now is used for logging Banking data.
+This application is under construction and the Login and Sign Up features will be delivered in future.